norvalbv/portfolio/src/assets/blogs/memory.md

 - Registers are part of the CPU's architecture.
 The number, type, and size of registers are defined by the CPU's design and are not determined by the OS.
 The operating system and compilers, however, utilise these registers when scheduling and executing tasks.

 **Cache**:
-- This is a smaller, faster type of volatile computer memory that provides high-speed data access to the processor and stores frequently used computer programs, applications, and data.
+- This is a smaller, faster type of volatile computer memory that provides high-speed data access to the CPU and stores frequently used computer programs, applications, and data.
-- Cache memory provides faster data storage and access by storing instances of programs and data routinely accessed by the processor.
+- Cache memory provides faster data storage and access by storing instances of programs and data routinely accessed by the CPU.
 - It's further divided into levels (L1, L2, L3) based on proximity to the CPU, with L1 being the closest and fastest but smallest, and L3 being the furthest but larger and a bit slower.
-- *Caches (L1, L2, L3) are physically present on the CPU die and are hardware-managed*.
+- *Caches (L1, L2, L3) are physically present on the CPU and are hardware-managed*.

 **Main Memory (Primary RAM)**:
 - This is the main RAM where applications, files, and data in current use are stored, so they can be quickly accessed by the CPU.

 **Buffer**:
 - This is a temporary memory location where data is stored while it is being transferred between two locations, like between a device and RAM or between RAM and the CPU.

-[[Memory Management with Heaps and Stacks]] is also a critical part of the RAM.
-Both the [[Call Stack]] and [[Memory Heap]] **do not have a physical representation on the RAM**, but instead it is a memory abstraction - constructs used in memory management created by the [[Kernel#Kernel Vs Operating System|operating system]].
-There is no physical difference between them, they are simply in RAM.
-Those abstraction help us to develop some good software and not to think about where each variable and functions is going in RAM and keep tracking it there.

 **Stack**:
  - The stack is a contiguous memory region that grows and shrinks automatically.
 When a program starts, a default stack size is assigned.
 It grows automatically (within limits) if more space is needed.